TheCodesUprising/ocr-my-mess/README.md

 ### Using Conda (Recommended)

-This is the easiest way to get started, as it handles all dependencies, including Python itself.
+This is the easiest way to get started, as it handles all dependencies, last version of tessaract and Python itself.

 ```bash
 # 1. Create the conda environment